jamesahorne/milestone-4/README.md

 - Password reset
     - Allows a user wanting to reset their password to do so by following the instructions sent by email and given on the reset password pages.

+### Features left to implement
+In the future, I would like to implement more features.
+- Only the user who posted the ticket can edit the ticket.
+(Currently any user who is logged in can edit any ticket.)
+- Users can buy more than one product at a given time.